rust-lang/reference/src/types/function-item.md

 r[type.fn-item.intro]
-When referred to, a function item, or the constructor of a tuple-like struct or enum variant, yields a zero-sized value of its _function item type_.
+When referred to, a function item, or the constructor of a tuple-like struct or enum variant, yields a zero-sized value of its _function item type_\1

 r[type.fn-item.unique]
 That type explicitly identifies the function - its name, its type arguments, and its